I See Naked

-Vedo nudo (internationally released as I See Naked) is a 1969 Italian anthology comedy film directed by Dino Risi.
+I See Naked (Vedo nudo) is a 1969 Italian anthology comedy film directed by Dino Risi.
 All the episodes have sex as the main theme and all star Nino Manfredi, who plays seven different characters.
-The film represents the last collaboration between Manfredi and Risi, after Operazione San Gennaro and Straziami ma di baci saziami.
+The film represents the last collaboration between Manfredi and Risi, after Treasure of San Gennaro and Torture Me But Kill Me with Kisses.
 For this film Manfredi was awarded with a David di Donatello for Best Actor.

 Vedo nudo gained a huge commercial success, and was followed by two unofficial sequels, Sessomatto and Sesso e volentieri, both directed by Risi.